csu-hci-projects/Johnny-s-CS464-Project/README.md

 8. Change both the Transition Duration (s) and Transition Offset to the desired latency.
 9. Repeat steps 6-8 for the other arrow.
 10. Build and run the game.

+Please note that the art assets used in the game were obtained from the unity asset store for free.
+Credit for the assets goes to Ansimuz.
+The asset pack used is called: Tiny RPG - Forest.